-If use of Grants.gov is not feasible, one original set of the complete application and related SF-424 with original ink signature and date from an authorized recipient representative (sign and date over the text automatically inserted by Grants.gov) shall be mailed to the attention of Craig Reid at the NOAA Coral Reef Conservation Program, 1305 East West Highway, SSMC4, 10th floor, Silver Spring, MD 20910.
+If use of Grants.gov is not feasible, one original set of the complete application and related SF-424 with original ink signature and date or valid digital/electronic signature and date from an authorized recipient representative (sign and date over the text automatically inserted by Grants.gov) shall be mailed to the attention of Craig Reid at the NOAA Coral Reef Conservation Program, 1305 East West Highway, SSMC4, 10th floor, Silver Spring, MD 20910.
 Mailed applications must include documentation to demonstrate that the application was submitted prior to the application deadline, such as an official U.S. Postal Service postmark; private metered postmarks are unacceptable.
 No email or fax copies will be accepted.
-Paper applications received more than 3 business days after the deadline will not be reviewed; applicants submitting by paper are responsible for tracking their applications.
-Proposal application packages, including all letters of collaboration and letters of support, shall be submitted together in one package.
+Paper applications received more than 4 business days after the deadline will not be reviewed; application packages, including all letters of collaboration and letters of support, shall be submitted together in one package.